mtsfreitas/data-engineering-challenge/README.md

 ### Problem 2: Customer Segmentation for Targeted Marketing

 The store owner wishes to segment their customers more effectively for targeted marketing campaigns.
 Devise a solution to create three customer groups based on observed characteristics.
 Present the solution and justify your decisions.
-Results will be discussed during the technical interview, and the code used should be submitted once the assessment is complete!